 This page list the growing number of links that we have used.
 Hopefully they’ll be help to others as well.
 If you know of any other good ones, please let us know.

-- Noonsite.com aims to provide a one-stop website on all matters of interest to sailors, whether already underway or still in the preparatory stages.
+- Noonsite.com aims to provide a one-stop website on all matters of interest to sailors, with local sailor-supplied info from around the world.

 - BYOB – Bring Your Own Boat.
 Site about cruising The Great Loop and more.